cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/control-install.md

 ## Block Mailbox Access on new Outlook

 Users might acquire the new Outlook app through different flows, as outlined in the previous sections.
-To prevent mailbox access from new Outlook regardless of how users acquired it, an Exchange mailbox policy can be used to block organization (work or school) mailboxes from being added to the new Outlook.
-This is the final block as users can't use their work or school account even if they have the app on their device.
+To prevent mailbox access from the new Outlook, regardless of how users acquired it, use an Exchange mailbox policy to block organization (work or school) mailboxes from being added to the app.
+This policy serves as the final block, ensuring users can't use their work or school accounts even if they have the app on their device.

 Mailbox policies are applied to the work or school email account and not at the device or app level.
 Therefore, to prevent users from using the app with other accounts that aren't their work or school email account, we recommend blocking access to the app (as described in previous sections).